magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## CLJS compiler optimizations

-Note that in the above `boot cljs` command we did not specify any option to the `cljs` task.
+Note that in the above `boot cljs` command we did not specify any options to the `cljs` task.
 As you already know from previous tutorials, this is because `cljs` uses `:none` as default.

 Let's now see if `valip` compiles with `whitespace`, `simple` and